techthevote/techthevote.github.io/playbook.md

   <div class="inner playbook">
       Everything you need to know to encourage your users to vote.
        Short on time?
 Choose from our Simple Ideas list.
-       To build features organic to your product, we've got background below on what motivates voters and the key milestones leading up to Election Day.
+       To build features organic to your product, quickly learn what motivates voters and the key dates leading up to Election Day.

   </div>